-Laguna Beach Unified School District offers two professional development days at the beginning of each school year, as well as a variety of additional days throughout the year and after-school professional development opportunities.
+Laguna Beach Unified School District offers three professional development days at the beginning of each school year prior to the first day of school, as well as a variety of additional days throughout the year and after-school professional development opportunities.
 Laguna Beach Unified School District offers staff development and training opportunities to teachers, administrators, and instructional aides.
-The District offers two full staff development days annually where teachers are offered a broad-based variety of professional growth opportunities in curriculum and instructional strategies.
-To acquire specialized knowledge and skills, teachers at El Morro Elementary School participated in additional training through workshops, conferences, and demonstration lessons, on ELA/ELD and math, NGSS, inquiry, literacy, Writing, instructional strategies, assessment, school climate, and technology.
+The District offers two full staff development days annually during the school year where teachers are offered a broad-based variety of professional growth opportunities in curriculum and instructional strategies.
+To acquire specialized knowledge and skills, teachers are supported in additional training through workshops, conferences, and demonstration lessons on balanced literacy and math, NGSS, inquiry, writing, instructional strategies, assessment, school climate, and technology.
 Staff development topics are determined based on needs assessment, input and feedback, local and state assessment results, and classroom observation.
+State standards implementation is continuous through district and staff trainings as well as weekly PLC grade level department meetings.